Tuesday, September 24, 2013

 The shops here sells all sorts of craft, even volcanic stone statues (like this one of a baby hippopotamus) that can be used for outdoor hard landscaping as a fountain head.

-And colorful vases to dazzle your friends who come visiting (... see more at Kasongan Crafts blog).
+And colourful vases to dazzle your friends who come visiting (... see more at Kasongan Crafts blog).

 I was still full of enthusiasm to continue at Kasongan but my fellow traveller Cheong's was getting tired, or as he put it, his battery is running low.
 He has to go back to the hotel to rest & recharge.

-Nevertheless, it had been a long but very fruitful day; we managed to visit two temples and very much more.
-So I won't bore you with what we ate for dinner (actually these photos were erased by my cuckoo phone).
-We did go for an nice evening ride around town on these cute rickshaws.
+Nevertheless, it had been a long but very fruitful day; we managed to visit two temples and much more.
+So I won't bore you with what we ate for dinner (actually, these photos were erased by my cuckoo phone).
+We did go for a nice evening ride around town on these cute rickshaws.

 This is page 3 of a 4 page blog, click below to go to other pages :